LemanuelPC/Slug_Ball_Showdown/README.md

 # SlugBall Showdown

-SlugBall Showdown is an exciting, physics-based soccer game inspired by Super Slime Soccer.
+SlugBall Showdown is an exciting, physics-based football game inspired by Super Slime Soccer.
 Created during the Code For All Programming Bootcamp as a group project for Game Week, SlugBall Showdown brings intense two-player action to your screen.
 Built in Java and utilizing the Simple Graphics Library with Keyboard Events, this game showcases realistic physics and dynamic gameplay.

 ## Key Features and Gameplay Mechanics